 Supporting the Queensland Health specialist palliative care workforce

 Queensland Health is investing in initiatives to increase the palliative care workforce, which will be delivered under the new Workforce Plan.
 An increase in Queensland Health’s front line specialist palliative care workforce will deliver additional palliative care services as well as providing additional support for other clinicians to deliver palliative care services in their local community.

 Current investment, programs and initiatives

-- provided funding to non-government organisations for the delivery of palliative care services.
-This included clinical palliative care services as well as training, information and awareness services.
+- Non-government organisations for the delivery of palliative care services, which includes clinical palliative care services as well as training, information, and awareness and advocacy.

-- continued sponsorship of the Palliative Care Queensland Ambulance Wish Program to support people with life-limiting conditions to fulfil their final wish, while promoting community awareness of palliative care.
+- Palliative Care Queensland’s Ambulance Wish Program, which supports people with life-limiting conditions to fulfil their final wish, while promoting community awareness of the value of palliative care.

 This new funding over the last two years has helped introduce:

-- the establishment of services to support practitioners providing palliative care
+- the establishment of services to support practitioners providing palliative care; and

-All of these programs and initiatives support people to receive the compassionate care they need at the end stages of life, in hospital, hospice, community or home settings, including residential aged care facilities.
+All of these programs and initiatives support people to receive the compassionate care they need at the end stages of life – whether in a hospital, a hospice, community or home settings, or in residential aged care facilities.